bbangert/velruse/docs/glossary.rst

         Persistent data storage to hold onto user records after a user has authenticated.
 The user data is stored temporarily until it has been retrieved for use.

+    responder
+        Term used for an object that can be called with a WebOb Request, and will return a WebOb Response object.
+All of the Auth Providers follow this call style.